Colossal Plans to Revive Woolly Mammoths by 2028

 Endangered red wolf

-The same day as they announced the giant wolves, the company also announced that they had given birth to four clones of the critically endangered red wolf.
-If they can reproduce further in the future, it could increase the genetic diversity and strengthen the resistance of the species, the idea is.
+The same day as they reported on the giant wolves, the company also announced that they had given birth to four clones of the critically endangered red wolf.
+If they are able to reproduce further, it could increase the genetic diversity and strengthen the resistance of the species, the idea is.

-It is really proof that the tools can be used to strengthen the biological diversity, Shapiro says.
+It's really proof that the tools can be used to strengthen biological diversity, says Shapiro.

 Linda Laikre at Stockholm University sees above all that Colossal can contribute with technological development.